terrencebudnik/scuttlebutt/README.md

 # Scuttlebutt

-## The Text Telephone Game is an interactive and engaging web application inspired by the classic game of "Telephone".
+## Scuttlebutt is an interactive and engaging web application inspired by the classic game of "Telephone".
 Instead of whispering messages, this game takes a modern, text-based approach.
 The message is displayed briefly and then the recipient needs to replicate the exact message without the use of autocorrect.

 ### This project is built using React for the front-end and Firebase for the back-end, providing a real-time, collaborative experience to all users.